dodgeblaster/jscourse/chapters/Day4/01_Async_Programming/README.md

 - promises
 - async / await

-We are going to focus only on promises.
-Once you are familiar with how async programming works in general using promises, I encourage you to look into the other 2 methods.
+We are going to focus on callbacks and promises.

+### What is Syncronous programming?
+This is how we have been programming so far.
+Every step in our code happens one after the other.
+Lets look at an example of when this might be a problem.
+- Open 01_blocking project example

+### How do we execute functions after the initial execution, how do we call functions later?
+- Open 02_doingThingsLater

+### SetInterval Exercises
+- Open 03_intervalExercises

 ## What is async programming?
-Async programming is like a starbucks.
+Sync programming is like a Subway, Async programming is like a starbucks.
 Here is how buying something at Starbucks works:
 - Go to the cash register
 - Tell them my order
 - A barista hears my order and starts working on my drink